allolib-s22/allolib-s22.github.io/_lectures/lect04.md

 $$ a\sin(x) + \frac{a}{3}\sin(3x) + \frac{a}{5}\sin(5x)  + \frac{a}{7}\sin(7x) \dots  $$

+What that looks like when graphed is here: <https://www.youtube.com/watch?v=Lu2nnvYORec>

 Here's a spreadsheet where we can calculate the amplitude and harmonic values:
 * <https://docs.google.com/spreadsheets/d/1N9A6Jpid7ClQaMbIHqghPa53KN8YsDMdrmdCOg5oF5w/edit?usp=sharing>